Baba Miller is free! What happens now for FSU basketball?

 Would FSU be better than 5-11 if Miller played every game this season?

-Yes.
-Defensive rebounding has been a massive issue for FSU this season and just having another 6’11 guy with length and strength to be a physical presence would have certainly helped.
+Without a doubt.
+Defensive rebounding has been a massive issue for FSU and having another 6’11 guy with length and strength to be a physical presence would’ve certainly helped.
 Not to mention his versatility on offense.
-Now, I’m not suggesting the ‘Noles would be 13-3 or anything, but there was a palpable disappointment with the team when the NCAA decided players can accept six-figure payments to transfer schools, but he had to miss 16 games for paying back a few thousand bucks worth of transportation when he was 16 years old.
-I simply cannot imagine FSU starts 1-9 with Miller in the lineup.
+Now, I’m not suggesting the ‘Noles would be 13-3 or anything, but there was a palpable disappointment with the team when the NCAA decided players can accept six-figure payments to transfer schools, but Miller had to miss 16 games for paying back a few thousand bucks worth of transportation when he was 16 years old.
+I simply cannot imagine FSU starts 1-9 with Baba in the lineup.

 Will FSU get better with Baba in the fold?

-Probably...but possibly not right away.
+Probably...but it might not happen immediately.
 FSU’s depth will certainly improve.
-Guys like Cleveland and Darin Green, Jr. are playing 35+ minutes a game and in a Hamilton system that’s simply not sustainable.
-Predictably, we’ve seen FSU wear down in the second half of losses against Purdue, Duke, St. John’s, and UF.
-Practice shape isn’t game shape, but I’m sure Miller will play at least 15-20 minutes these first few games and that’s 15-20 minutes more of rest to be spread around to the current rotation.
+Guys like Cleveland and Darin Green, Jr. are playing 35+ minutes a game, and in this system, that’s not sustainable.
+Predictably, we’ve seen FSU wear down in the second half of losses against the Purdue Boilermakers, Duke Blue Devils, St. John’s Red Storm, and Florida Gators.
+Practice-shape isn’t game-shape, but I’m sure Miller will play at least 15-20 minutes these first few games and that’s 15-20 minutes more rest for the current rotation.

-However, change of any kind is not easy.
-Florida State has seemingly finally found a rhythm, with players developing on-court chemistry and trust, and coaches figuring our substitution patterns.
-Cleveland has been the most obvious player to gain comfort and clarity in their role, but guys like Jalen Warley and Cameron Corhen have also made noticeable leaps in their production lately.
-Warley is 8th in the ACC in assist rate and 7th in offensive rating, while Corhen is 8th in the league in offensive rebounding percentage and has scored 8+ points in 4 of FSU’s last 6 games (the 4 wins, not-so-coincidentally) after only scoring 8 or more points in 1 of the previous 8 games.
+However, change of any kind isn’t easy.
+FSU’s seemingly (finally) found a rhythm, with players developing on-court chemistry and trust, and coaches figuring out substitution patterns.
+Cleveland has been the most obvious player to gain comfort and clarity in their role, but guys like Jalen Warley and Cameron Corhen have also made noticeable leaps in their production.
+Warley is 8th in the ACC in assist rate and 7th in offensive rating, while Corhen is 8th in the league in offensive rebounding percentage and has scored 8+ points in 4 of FSU’s last 6 games (the 4 wins, not-so-coincidentally) after only scoring 8 or more in 1 of the previous 8 games.

-Will the insertion of Miller into the rotation throw off the building cohesion?
+Will the insertion of Miller throw off the building cohesion?
 Will turnovers spike as guys aren’t used to having him in sets?
 Will Corhen and Miller, both versatile forwards, even be on the court at the same time?
-And if so, will they compliment each other or step on each other’s toes (metaphorically speaking)?
+And if so, will they compliment each other, or step on each other’s toes (metaphorically speaking)?
 Time will tell, but I don’t believe it’s as simple as adding eggs to the flour and whisking.

 Does any of this even matter for this season?

 But if your goal is player development and building momentum for next season, then yes, it matters.
 Playing in meaningful games with raucous environments in February and March helps guys learn how to win.
-Most of this team’s core could/should be back another year, so if you want a March Madness trip in 2024, that development begins now.
+Most of this team’s core could/should return, so if you want a March Madness berth in 2024, that development begins now.

 Will this be Miller’s only season in college basketball?

 Probably, but not a lock.
 A big part of Miller’s reasoning to play college basketball in the first place was to prepare his body and mind for the grind of the NBA.
 Can he do that in just 16 games?
-Sure, but it’s not what a full season would have given him.
-We’ve seen recent examples of high profile guys like James Wiseman and Jalen Johnson not playing much basketball the season prior to their draft selection for one reason or another and while they got their paycheck, their development was clearly stunted.
+Sure, but it’s not what a full season would’ve provided.
+We’ve seen recent examples of high-profile guys like James Wiseman and Jalen Johnson not playing much basketball the season prior to their draft selection for one reason or another, and while they got their paycheck, their development was clearly stunted.

 On top of that, the NBA draft landscape looks different than it did 6 months ago.
-Kids all across the country have stepped up in high profile games and put themselves on the scouts’ radar.
+Kids all across the country have stepped up in high-profile games and put themselves on scouts’ radars.
 And when some kids move up, others by definition must move down.

-At the end of the day I’d still be surprised if Miller is in Tallahassee for a second year, but it’s not the sure-thing it appeared to be in June.
+At the end of the day, I’d still be surprised if Miller’s in Tallahassee for a second season, but it’s not the sure-thing it appeared in June.

 So, what time is this game and will we win?